-Hey everyone, it’s been a while since I have posted on here last.
+Hey everyone, it’s been a while since I have posted here on TN Interstate 50 last.
 It’s been kind of hectic, especially with the 4th of July happening and all, but now I’m back for another post.

 Things have been great here in Tennessee, and I hope they have been great for you where ever you are too.
 The weather has sure been hot but that just seems to keep me going better than if it were cold.
 I can’t believe that the Summer is so close to being over already!